Rodolfo Cota

-Rodolfo Cota Robles (born 3 July 1987) is a Mexican professional footballer who plays as a goalkeeper for Liga MX club América, on loan from León.
+Rodolfo Cota Robles (born 3 July 1987) is a Mexican professional footballer who plays as a goalkeeper for Liga MX club América.

 Club career

 Pachuca

 Cota made his professional debut for Pachuca on 21 September 2007 against Veracruz.

 Puebla

 In 2014 it was announced Cota was sent out on loan to Puebla.
 He made his debut against Tijuana in a 1–0 victory.
 In April 2015, he won the Copa MX after defeating Guadalajara.

 Guadalajara

 On 11 June 2015, Guadalajara announced they had signed Cota on loan in order to create competition with José Antonio Rodríguez, after club veteran Luis Ernesto Michel was sold to Dorados de Sinaloa.
 Cota then quickly rose to be the first-choice goalkeeper after his performances in the Copa MX, becoming champion after defeating Monarcas Morelia the Copa MX final, and became a key figure in the club's twelfth Liga MX title win against Tigres UANL.
 He was named in the Best XI of the tournament and won the Golden Glove award for the season.

 The following season, he proved to be vital again as Guadalajara won the 2018 CONCACAF Champions League against Major League Soccer club Toronto FC, as he was rewarded the Golden Glove of the tournament and named in the Best XI.